-- 1= Employment specialists are part of a vocational program that functions separately from the mental health treatment. - 2= Employment specialists are attached to three or more mental health treatment teams.
+- 2= Employment specialist maintains caseload but refers clients to other programs for vocational services. - 3= Employment specialist provides one to four phases of the employment service (e.g. intake, engagement, assessment, job development, job placement, job coaching, and follow along supports). - 4= Employment specialist provides five phases of employment service but not the entire service. - 5= Employment specialist carries out all six phases of employment service (e.g. program intake, engagement, assessment, job development/job placement, job coaching, and follow-along supports). - 1= Employment specialists are part of a vocational program that functions separately from the mental health treatment. - 2= Employment specialists are attached to three or more mental health treatment teams.
 OR Clients are served by individual mental health practitioners who are not organized into teams.
 OR Employment specialists are attached to one or two teams from which less than 50% of the employment specialist's caseload is comprised. - 3= Employment specialists are attached to one or two mental health treatment teams, from which at least 50 74% of the employment specialist's caseload is comprised. - 4= Employment specialists are attached to one or two mental health treatment teams, from which at least 75 89% of the employment specialist's caseload is comprised. - 5= Employment specialists are attached to one or two mental health treatment teams, from which 90 100% of the employment specialist's caseload is comprised.

-2. Integration of rehabilitation with mental health treatment thru frequent team member contact:

-Employment specialists actively participate in weekly mental health treatment team meetings (not replaced by administrative meetings) that discuss individual clients and their employment goals with shared decision-making.
-Employment specialist's office is in close proximity to (or shared with) their mental health treatment team members.
+2. Integration of rehabilitation with mental health MIS, DOC treatment thru frequent team member contact: INT, OBS Employment specialists actively participate in weekly mental health treatment team meetings (not replaced by administrative meetings) that discuss individual clients and their employment goals with shared decision-making.
+Employment specialist's office ; is in close proximity to (or shared with) their mental health treatment team members.
 Documentation of mental health treatment and employment services are integrated in a single client chart.
-Employment specialists help the team think about employment for people who haven't yet been referred to supported employment services.
+Employment specialist sts help the team think about employment for people who haven't yet been referred to supported employment services.